Muirfield/pocketmine-plugins/ManyWorlds/README.md

   * Added support for editing motd.txt
   * BugFix: given an invalid player name to teleport would crash server.
   * Paginated output of `ls`
+  * `ls` now shows number of players, if the world is automatically loaded, and if it is default.
   * Teleports show a `motd.txt` in the map world.
   * Added some hacks to make teleporting less glitchy
   * API so other Plugins can also use this teleport functionality